haverstack/axios-fetch-adapter/README.md

 });
 ```

+### Using with custom `fetch` functions
-To use with a custom `fetch` function:
+If your application does not use a globally-available `fetch`, you can specify your own custom `fetch` function instead:
 ```javascript
 import axios from "axios";
 import { createFetchAdapter } from "@haverstack/axios-fetch-adapter";